- Defrost and marinate foods in the fridge, especially meats.

 Germs from raw meat can move easily onto your hands and then anything else you touch, including food that is cooked and ready to eat.
 This is called 'cross-contamination'.

-Barbecues are often the scene of cross-contamination.
+Barbecues are often the cause of cross-contamination.
 When raw meat juices mix with cooked or ready-to-eat food this can lead to food poisoning.

 - Do not put cooked chicken or meat back on the same plate that contains raw juices — make sure you have plenty of clean utensils and platters.

-- Do not pour liquid that has been used to marinade raw meat or poultry on to cooked meats.
+- Do not pour liquid that has been used to marinate raw meat or poultry on to cooked meats.

 - Store uncooked food and ready-to-eat food in separate sealed containers and keep them cold during transport to the barbecue.

 - Always wash your hands after touching raw meat.

-- Use separate utensils (plates, tongs, containers) for cooked and raw meat.
+- Use separate utensils (such as plates, tongs and containers) for cooked and raw meat.

 Keeping food cool

-Make sure you keep the following foods cool:
+Make sure you keep the following high risk foods cool:

 - milk, cream and yoghurt